Enter your work email. Our engineering team will review the product and send the available data or selection guidance.

 Case Study: Industrial Automation

 The dovetail fixture works with the pneumatic zero-point plate, enabling fast, precise clamping of thin-sheet products in industrial automation.
-Clamping off a pre-milled dovetail means parts seat the same way every cycle, which cuts setup time and keeps the part stable through the run.
+A pre-milled dovetail can support controlled seating when its geometry, contact faces, clamp condition, and on-machine process are validated for the run.

 Complex 5-Axis Machining